antonmilev/CText/README.md

 # Advanced text processing library in C++ and Python

 ## About

-A Modern C++ library with many useful text processing routines.
-CText can solve some complicated text processing tasks that otherwise are taking too much time in C++ and Python, some of these like managing lines and words are available on higher level languages like C#, Java and Python but not in C++.
-But C++ gives more low-level control, except supporting the missing text functions CText implements optimized text routines.
-Library is very flexible and scalale, it is easy to add quickly custom text processing routnes, can be used to make  pre-processing problems for different NLP and ML tasks or just to practice Modern C++.
+CText is a Modern C++ library that offers a wide range of text processing routines.
+It addresses many complex tasks that can be time-consuming in both C++ and Python.
+While features like line and word manipulation are readily available in higher-level languages such as C#, Java, and Python, they are often lacking in C++.
+CText fills this gap by providing those missing capabilities while preserving the low-level control that C++ offers.
+In addition to essential functions, it includes numerous optimized routines for efficient text handling.
+The library is highly flexible and scalable, making it easy to extend with custom processing routines.
+It’s well-suited for tackling preprocessing challenges in NLP and machine learning tasks, or simply for honing your Modern C++ skills.

 ## Main Features
-* **Modern C++ Template library**: You only need to include one header, very simple to use.
+* **Modern C++ Template library**: Simple to use, just include a single header file.
-* **Unicode Support**: - you can have both UNICODE and ANSI in one project.
+* **Unicode Support**: - Seamlessly handle both UNICODE and ANSI in the same project.
-* **Hundreds of optimized text processing methods**: - Many standard and non-standard text processing operations are covered.
-I have a long TODO list with much more to add.
+* **Extensive Text Processing Features**: - Includes hundreds of optimized methods for both standard and advanced operations, with many more planned.
-* **Clean and easy to understand code**: - You can use CText to quickly start more complicated text processing applications and abstracting from the too many lower level details and optimizations.
+* **Clean and Readable Codebase**: - Designed to help you build complex text-processing applications quickly, abstracting away low-level details and optimizations.
-* **Portable**:  I am using CText with VS2017/VS2019 and GCC 7.4 but it easily can be ported to other platforms.
+* **Cross-Platform Compatibility**:  Tested with Visual Studio and GCC 7.4, easily portable to other environments.
-* **Stand alone**:  CText do not depends on any other libraries, the only requirements are C++11 and STL
+* **No External Dependencies**:  CText do not depends on any other libraries, the only requirements are C++11 and STL
-* **Scalable**:  All text routines are easily to be further extended for all commonly supported char types and platforms.
+* **Easily Extensible**:  Text routines are designed to be scalable and adaptable across character types and platforms.
-* **Python**:  Support of all Python versions
+* **Python Integration**:  Compatible with all versions of Python

-Please feel free to contact me for questions or suggestions.
+Have questions or suggestions?
+Feel free to reach out: [email](mailto:amil@abv.bg).

 ### Python
 To install CText: